kaylacasale/ecommerce/README.md

 2. To install neccessary packages

-This application uses Node.js, Inquirer, MySQL, and console.table in order to run on the command-line.
+This application uses Node.js, Express.js, MySQL2, Sequelize, and the dotenv package to run on the command-line.

 > Enter into the terminal in your source folder